benmvp/slides/2018/nodesummit/esnext.md

 - May be wondering how features get bundled in yearly releases
 - 4-stage process
 - Features have to be in the final stage by February 1st of the release year
-- Basically the January meeting of the year is when it is finalized
+- Basically the January TC39 meeting is when it is finalized
 - Gets released in July
 - ES2018 was just officially released